James Douglas Edgar

-Early life
+Career

-Edgar was born in Newcastle upon Tyne, England.
+In 1884, Edgar was born in Newcastle upon Tyne, England.
 He won the French Open in 1914.
 He coached the young player Tommy Armour, who became a prominent professional after 1920; Armour later praised Edgar as having helped him the most.
 The legendary Harry Vardon stated that Edgar was on his way to becoming a player who could surpass everyone.

-Golf career

 Edgar emigrated to the United States in April 1919, following World War I. He was the head professional at Druid Hills Golf Club in Atlanta.
-Edgar played frequently with the young Bobby Jones at the Atlanta Athletic Club (the site of today's East Lake Golf Club) from 1919–1921.
+Edgar played frequently with the young Bobby Jones at the Atlanta Athletic Club (the site of today's East Lake Golf Club) from 1919 to 1921.
 He mentored and coached Jones during this period as well.
 Jones developed into one of the dominant golfers of the 1920s.
 Edgar was a friend of Alexa Stirling and gave her golf lessons while he was the professional at Druid Hills.

 Edgar won the Canadian Open in 1919 at the Hamilton Golf and Country Club by a record 16 strokes (a winning margin which still stands for a PGA Tour event), with Jones and Jim Barnes tying for second, and came back the next year to win that title again.
 He lost the 1920 PGA Championship, one of golf's majors, in a match play final to Jock Hutchison.
 During 1919–20, Edgar was among the top players in the world.

 Edgar wrote a golf book entitled The Gate to Golf, based on his discoveries made in England.
 Edgar had an ailing hip which he could not turn freely.
 Through experimentation, he found that a restricted hip turn still allowed a repeatable swing with excellent power and control.
 This book proved to have significant impact on golf instruction, right up to the present time.